amehlhase316/ser321examples/README.md

 Many examples are used and adapted from Dr. Lindquist and Dr. Gary.

-Others were developed by Dr. Mehlhase, David Clemens and Aman Kaushik.
+Others were developed by Dr. Mehlhase, David Clements and Aman Kaushik.

 ## Running the examples